sebassem/myBlog/content/english/blogs/posts/Gemini-Enterprise-BigQuery.markdown

 }
 ```

 These are the variables that we will provide to this resource.
-You can see we are configuring the various options in Gemini Enterprise, for example we enabled image generation but disabled video generation (we will see this in the console once deployed).
+You can see we are configuring the various options in Gemini Enterprise, for example, we enabled image generation but disabled video generation (we will see this in the console once deployed).

 ```hcl
 ge_app_type          = "APP_TYPE_INTRANET"